-- Origination commissions: Origination commissions are recognised upon the loans being settled and receipt of commission net of clawbacks.
+- Origination commissions: Origination commissions on loans other than those originated by the Group are recognised upon the loans being settled and receipt of commission net of clawbacks.
 Commissions may be clawed back by lenders in accordance with individual contracts.
 These potential clawbacks are estimated and recognised at the same time as origination commission and included in origination commission revenue. - Trailing commissions: The Group receives trail commissions from lenders on settled loans over the life of the loan based on the loan balance outstanding.
 The Group also makes trail commission payments to brokers when trail commission is received from lenders.
 The future trail commission receivable is recognised upfront as a contract asset.
-Trailing commissions include revenue on residential, commercial and AFGHL white label trail books. - Interest income: This is the financing component of the trail commission contract asset which brings into consideration the time value of money.
-Recognised in line with effective interest rate in line with AASB 9.
+Trailing commissions include revenue on residential, commercial and AFGHL white label trail books.

+Interest income: This is the financing component of the trail commission contract asset which brings into consideration the time value of money.